 Ice and cold packs are ideal for relieving muscular injuries, sprains and bruising.
 They are perfect following knee surgery such as arthroscopy, meniscectomy and ligament reconstruction, in order to prevent swelling and relieve pain.

 Apply an ice or cold pack to the injured or sore area at least 3 times a day for as long as you have pain, swelling, and inflammation.
 For the first 72 hours, ice for 10 minutes, once an hour.
 After that, use ice for 15 to 20 minutes, 3 times a day: in the morning, in the late afternoon after work or school, and about one-half hour before bedtime.

-*Please be aware this is only guidance ad it is advice to seek advice of your GP or medical professional.
+*Please be aware this is only guidance ad it is advised to seek advice from your GP or medical professional.

 Check out all of our Ice Packs today.

 Technically yes, they do have an expiry date.
 However, it is strongly advised to replace them every few years if you haven’t used them due to the chemicals contained in the packs.